Preview & stats: Scotland v France (Sat)

 The nature of Scotland's 20-17 loss in Wales last time out was a big setback but they are enjoying a good run of form in this fixture and triumphed in Paris in last year's tournament for the first time this century.

-Scotland can now beat France in three successive championship matches for the first time since 1958, although they have been struck by a series of key injuries with lock Jonny Gray, prop Rory Sutherland and flanker Jamie Ritchie ruled out for the rest of the tournament.
+Scotland can now beat France in three successive championship matches for the first time since 1958.

-Head coach Townsend has made three changes to the starting XV, with Rory Darge making his first Scotland start in the back row, while Sam Skinner moves into the second row.
+Saracens' Andy Christie is added to the matchday squad and is in line for his debut from the bench.

-Magnus Bradbury will make his first start since the win over France in 2020 in place of the injured Matt Fagerson and brother Zander Fagerson is preferred to WP Nel, who drops to the bench.
+Head coach Townsend had already lost lock Jonny Gray, prop Rory Sutherland and flanker Jamie Ritchie for the rest of the tournament.

-There are four new faces among the Scottish replacements, with prop Oli Kebble, second row Jamie Hodgson, back row Nick Haining and centre Mark Bennett all coming in.
+Magnus Bradbury will make his first start since the win over France in 2020 in place of the injured Matt Fagerson and brother Zander Fagerson is preferred to WP Nel, who drops to the bench, while Sam Skinner switches from the back to second row.

 France make just one change following the win over Ireland in round two, with tournament top try-scorer Gabin Villiere ruled out because of a fractured sinus.